 During time off for baby bonding, House Staff must file for Paid Family Leave (PFL) benefits through the CA State EDD.
-PFL will pay 60% of the House Staff's salary for up to eight (8) weeks.
+PFL will pay up to 60% of the House Staff's weekly salary for up to eight (8) weeks.
 There is no waiting period with the State for PFL benefits.
-If eligible for PFL, GME will pay the remaining 40% of the House Staff's salary to maintain 100% salary for a minimum of six (6) weeks during bonding leave.
-Any unused sick and/or vacation/personal time will be used to maintain 100% salary.
+If eligible for PFL, GME will pay the remaining 40% of the House Staff's weekly salary to maintain 100% salary for a minimum of six (6) weeks during bonding leave using unused sick and/or vacation time.

-If a House Staff is not eligible for PFL benefits (new hire, hasn't worked in CA), GME will maintain 100% salary for a minimum of six (6) weeks during approved bonding leave.
-One (1) week of New Parent Leave pay and any unused sick and/or vacation/personal time will be used.
+If a House Staff is not eligible for PFL benefits (new hire, hasn't worked in CA), GME will maintain 100% weekly salary for a minimum of six (6) weeks during an approved bonding leave using unused sick and/or vacation time.
+The first week of bonding leave will be paid in full by GME using the House Staff's New Parent Leave pay (5 days) per GME policy.
 One (1) week of paid time off must be reserved for use outside of a leave.